ivanbrunetto/landing-page-project/README.md

 # Landing Page Project

-## Instructions
+## Description

+Project taken from Udacity **Java Script and the DOM** course for learning how to manipulate html document using DOM apis.

+It consists of a multi-section landing page that dynamically add a navigation menu to the page header.

+The landing page presents the first opportunity to fully combine skills in HTML, CSS, and JavaScript into a large project.

 The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+## Usage

+The sections are illustrated with deafult `lorem ipsum` text as placeholders.

+Whenever each section is being viewed it is distinguished from the others with a background color change and animated circles at its top and bottom.

+When clicking an item from the navigation menu, the page smoothly scrolls to the appropriate section.

+## Dependencies

+***None***